Skip to main content

 • (info) The views that are set up to be visible to all Care users (global visibility) do not appear in the list.

-• (info) The views that are set up to be visible to the user as a member of a user group rather than an individual user (see “Create a case view” earlier in this article) do not appear in the list.
+• (info) The views that are set up to be visible to the user as a member of a user group rather than an individual user (see “Create a case view from scratch” earlier in this article) do not appear in the list.

 • (info) Both enabled and disabled views can appear in the list.